SystemsApproach/private5g/software/start.rst

    files you find in the corresponding ``deps`` directory.
 This top-level variable file overrides the per-component var files, so you will not need to modify the latter.
-Note that the ``vars`` directory contains several variants of ``main.yml``, each tailored for a different deployment scenario.
-The default ``main.yml`` (which is the same as ``main-quickstart.yml``) supports the Quick Start deployment described in this section; we'll substitute the other variants in later sections.
+Note that the ``vars`` directory contains several variants of ``main.yml``, where we think of each as specifying a *blueprint* for a different configuration of Aether.
+The default ``main.yml`` (which is the same as ``main-quickstart.yml``) gives the blueprint for the Quick Start deployment described in this section; we'll substitute the other blueprints in later sections.

 4. File ``hosts.ini`` (host inventory) is Ansible's way of specifying the set of servers (physical or virtual) that Ansible targets with